The digital world has taken sexual exploitation to a whole new level in three distinct ways:

-- Encourage children and teens to only view material online that they would feel comfortable viewing, with you (their guardian) sitting beside them.
+- Encourage children and teens to only view material online that they would feel comfortable viewing, with you (their guardian) beside them.

 - Teach them to avoid interacting with any new “friends” online.
 A friend is not an online profile picture of someone they don’t know well.
 Predators often manipulate children and teens with lies, flattery, and false personas.

 - Remind them not send pictures of themselves to others – even to friends.
 These pictures can be used against them in threats and entrapment.
 If they already have, be open enough for them to come to you about how to move beyond their mistake.
 It’s important they know they will not be judged or punished for coming forward.

 - Reinforce that they should never meet anyone they are connected with online, for any reason.

 - Teach them to avoid conversations on social media, texting, video apps, or online gaming systems with anyone they don’t personally know.
 “Personal” means a person they have had multiple face-face interactions with and has proven to be trustworthy.

 - Guide them to trust their gut.
 When something doesn’t feel right, it isn’t.
 Be courageous and leave or exit any interaction or material that instigates a gut reaction.

 - Uplift them and constantly remind them of their immense value, worth, and promising futures and that you are always there for them.

 Thank you for the commitment you show daily to your kids/teens and for your presence in their lives.
 The Life 107 team supports you as amazing parents – If we can be of assistance, please email email@example.com.